aspark003/ML_portfolio/anomaly_fraud/README.md

 Anomaly Detection

-Unsupervised M
+Unsupervised

 Project Overview

 This project implements an end-to-end anomaly dashboard.

-The system is designed to surface unusual patterns and material deviations, assign severity, and prioritize records for audit and investigative review using an interactive Power BI dashboard.
+The system is designed to surface unusual patterns and material deviations, anomaly detector review using an interactive Power BI dashboard.

-The goal is not fraud prediction, but risk discovery, validation, and prioritization.
+The goal is not to predict, but risk discovery, validation, and prioritization.

 Modeling Philosophy